Research

 AI-driven security and software engineering

 Modern society depends on critical infrastructure run by large, complex software, but software is expensive to develop and difficult to verify.
-AI will change how we build, verify, and maintain software.
+AI is changing how we build, verify, and maintain software.
 Towards this goal, we are making progress on:

 Trustworthy AI